kimmoahokas/multios/README.md

 4. Install required python libraries and development tools:
     `pip install -r requirements.txt -r dev-requirements.txt`.

-5. Copy `sample_config.json` to `config.json` and edit it to contain your own set of OpenStack credentials.
+5. Copy `multios.cfg.sample` to `multios.cfg` and edit it to contain your own set of OpenStack credentials.
 Also ensure that you are able to reach given OpenStack installation from your development machine.

+6. Run the development server with command `multios server`.
+If the project can't load config file, then do
+    `export MULTIOS_CONFIG=/absolute/path/to/multios.cfg` and run the server
+    again.

+7. Test different end-points either with multios cli or curl.

 ## Running tests ##

-The simplest and fastest way to run all the tests in this project is to change to source directory (`cd src`) and run
-`python -m unittest discover multios/tests`.
+The simplest and fastest way to run all the tests in this project is to run `python -m unittest discover multios/tests`.

 For more fine-grained control of tests to be executed consult the